EranSch/SassPress/README.md

 #SassPress
-I've been looking for a way to incorporate SASS and Autoprefixer into my WordPress development process for a little while now and I think I've finally started to work something comfortable out.
+I've been looking for a way to incorporate [SASS](http://sass-lang.com/) and [AutoPrefixer](https://github.com/ai/autoprefixer) into my WordPress development process for a little while now and I think I've finally started to work something comfortable out.

+##Purpose
+This task simply watches a `style.scss` file and recompiles it using the machine's local SASS binary upon any detected change.
+After the SCSS is compiled, the resulting file is passed though AutoPrefixer to automatically include all relevant vendor prefixes.
+Yay!

 ##Usage
 1. First clone the repo to wherever you'd like.
 These can be run from anywhere, be it your project file or somewhere else..